Set the time parameters:

 Try the function by connecting a headset and use the centre button to simulate the signal from the start gate.

 Automatically take a picture at the start signal using the back facing or the front facing camera.
 Requires Android version 5 or later.
+If False start is enabled, pictures will only be taken at false starts.

 Request the camera to prioritize speed (low latency) or quality.
 Some cameras ignore this setting.